poisonshell/MimicBento/BLOCK_DEVELOPMENT.md

 **All core blocks have been migrated to this system:**
-✅ ClockBlock, LinkBlock, NoteBlock, MusicBlock, VideoBlock, PhotoBlock, SocialBlock, MapBlock ✅ All using Lucide React icons
+✅ ClockBlock, LinkBlock, NoteBlock, MusicBlock, VideoBlock, PhotoBlock, SocialBlock, MapBlock ✅ All using React Icons Feather icons

 **Legacy code removed:**
 ❌ No hardcoded forms remain
 ❌ No switch statements for block types
 ❌ No manual form implementations needed
-❌ No emoji icons in core blocks (upgraded to Lucide)
+❌ No emoji icons in core blocks (upgraded to React Icons Feather)

 **Extension benefits:**
 🚀 Zero modification required for new blocks
 🚀 15+ field types supported out of the box
 🚀 Advanced features like dependencies and custom components 🚀 Automatic form generation and validation
-🚀 Beautiful Lucide React icon system
+🚀 Beautiful React Icons Feather icon system
 🚀 Modern AddBlockModal with categories
 🚀 Complete type safety with TypeScript
 🚀 100% backward compatibility for existing extensions

 **Recent improvements:**
-✨ Lucide React icon system implementation
+✨ React Icons Feather icon system implementation
 ✨ Beautiful AddBlockModal redesign with categories
 ✨ Enhanced form UI with modern styling
 ✨ Improved file upload experience